-Biography of each Director is set out in the section headed "Directors and Senior Management Profile" of this annual report.
+Biography of each Director, including the relationship between Board members, is set out in the section headed "Directors and Senior Management Profile" of this annual report.

-During the Reporting Period, the Company has three independent non-executive Directors in compliance with Rules 3.10(1) and 3.10(2) of the Listing Rules, with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.
+During the year ended 31 December 2021, the Company has three independent non-executive Directors in compliance with Rules 3.10(1) and 3.10(2) of the Listing Rules, with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.

 The Company has also complied with Rule 3.10A of the Listing Rules, as the number of independent non-executive Directors of the Company exceeds one third of the number of the Board members.
-According to Rule 3.13 of the Listing Rules, the independent non-executive Directors of the Company have made confirmations to the Company regarding their independence during the Reporting Period.
-The Nomination Committee has assessed their independence having regards to the requirement under Rule 3.13 the Listing Rules.
+According to Rule 3.13 of the Listing Rules, the independent non-executive Directors have made confirmations to the Company regarding their independence during the year ended 31 December 2021.
+The Nomination Committee has assessed their independence having regard to the requirement under Rule 3.13 the Listing Rules.
 Therefore, the Company considers each of them to be independent.